HappyCows/HappyCows/README.md

 # Running on Heroku

-To run on Heroku, you will need these config variables.
+To run on Heroku, you will need to do the following:

+1. Create a Heroku app
+2. Add the Cleardb MySQL add on.
+3. Set these config variables (e.g. with `heroku config:edit -a myapp.herokuapp.com`)

 ```
 CLEARDB_DATABASE_URL='insert-value-here'